ga-wdi-boston/git-basics-assessment/diagnostic.md

 a title and a body, i.e. a statement that gives a more thorough explaination of what changes are being saved with this commit

+Ariel Martin - learning how to use git and github for WDI.